 Estimates of abundance were derived through the application of distance sampling analysis (Buckland et al. 2001) and the computer program DISTANCE (Thomas et al. 1998) to sighting data.
-From 1991 through 1994, line-transect vessel surveys were conducted during spring in the northern Gulf of Mexico from the 200m isobath to the seaward extent of the U.S. Exclusive Economic Zone (EEZ) (Hansen et al. 1995).
+From 1991 through 1994, line-transect vessel surveys were conducted in conjunction with bluefin ichthyoplankton tuna surveys during spring in the northern Gulf of Mexico from the 200m isobath to the seaward extent of the U.S. Exclusive Economic Zone (EEZ) (Hansen et Annual cetacean al. 1995). surveys were conducted along a fixed plankton sampling trackline.
 Survey effort-weighted estimated average abundance of dwarf and pygmy sperm whales for all surveys combined was 547 (CV =0.28) (Hansen et al. 1995).
-As recommended in the GAMMS Workshop Report (Wade and Angliss 1997), estimates older than 8 years are deemed unreliable, and therefore should not be used for PBR determinations.

-Similar surveys were conducted during April/May from 1996 to 2001 (excluding 1998) in oceanic waters of the northern Gulf of Mexico, using NOAA ships Oregon II (1996, 1997, 1999) and Gordon Gunter (2000, 2001).
-Estimates for all oceanic strata were summed, as survey effort was not uniformly distributed, to calculate a total estimate for the entire northern Gulf of Mexico oceanic waters (Figure 1; Mullin and Fulling 2004).
+Similar surveys were conducted during spring from 1996 to 2001 (excluding 1998) in oceanic waters of the northern Gulf of Mexico.
 Due to limited survey effort in any given year, survey effort was pooled across all years to develop an average abundance estimate.

-The estimate of abundance for dwarf and pygmy sperm whales in oceanic waters, pooled from 1996 to 2001, is 742 (CV=0.29) (Mullin and Fulling 2004), which is the best available abundance estimate for these species in the northern Gulf of Mexico.
-A separate estimate of abundance for dwarf sperm whales cannot be estimated due to uncertainty of species identification at sea.
+The estimate of abundance for dwarf and pygmy sperm whales in oceanic waters, pooled from 1996 to 2001, was 742 (CV=0.29) (Mullin and Fulling 2004).
+A separate estimate of abundance for dwarf sperm whales could not be estimated due to uncertainty of species identification at sea.

 Figure 1.
-Distribution of dwarf and pygmy sperm whale sightings from SEFSC spring vessel surveys during 1996-2001.
+Distribution of dwarf and pygmy sperm whale sightings from SEFSC spring vessel surveys during 1996-2001 and from summer 2003 and spring 2004 surveys.
 All the on-effort sightings are shown, though not all were used to estimate abundance.
-Solid lines indicate the 100m and 1,000m isobaths and the dotted line indicates the offshore extent of the U.S. EEZ.
+Solid lines indicate the 100m and 1,000m isobaths and the offshore extent of the U.S. EEZ.